MastrMatt/liteDB/README.md

 - **Command Pipelining**: Supports pipelined commands from clients for batch processing and efficiency.
 - **TCP Server Architecture**: Operates as a TCP server

+## Database Structure

+- All data in liteDB are stored as strings, except for the ZSET values which are stored as floats

 ## Communication Protocol

 ### Client Request Format